codejamroad/Beats-and-Gleams/README.md

 the second step was scaled and on the basis of X and Y co-ordinates of the pixels on the LED matrix

+System Implementation

-2.2 System Implementation The system was implemented using Python 3.The following packages were used- alsaaudio,wave,numpy,struct,sensehat.
+The system was implemented using Python

+The following packages were used- alsaaudio,wave,numpy,struct,sensehat.

 The function numpy.fft.rfft was used to compute ”the one-dimensional n-point discrete Fourier Transform (DFT) of a real-valued array by means of an efficient